cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/discussion-prompts.md

 Although you will not be writing on Plautus (c.
 254-184 BCE) for the first essay, you might return to this play for your revision, and we will see that his use of farce will ground our discussions of it in later works.

-Plautus is an inheritor of Greek comedy; you might look at features of Greek Old Comedy that survive in Roman comedy , whether technical (staging, costumes or masks) or formal (use of actors or chorus, structural elements like prologue, *agon*, choral interludes, *anagnorisis*, and *kommos* or *exodos*); or you may note absences and innovations.
+Plautus is an inheritor of Greek comedy; you might look at features of Greek Old Comedy that survive in Roman comedy, whether technical (staging, costumes or masks) or formal (use of actors or chorus, structural elements like prologue, *agon*, choral interludes, *anagnorisis*, and *kommos* or *exodos*); or you may note absences and innovations.

 Think about our discussion of plot vs. performance in Aristophanes, the relationship between elements that forward a conflict to resolution as opposed to those that enact ritual, feature dance or song or the body, seem secondary or even antithetical to the plot's progress.